pengfei99/duckDBPlayGround/README.md

 This repo is for playing with duckdb and demo

-## What is duckDB?
+## 1. What is duckDB?

 DuckDB is a `light-weight, embedded(in-process), relational, column oriented, OLAP DataBase Management System (DBMS)`, it can run `in-memory` or `on-disk` mode:

 - embedded, in-process: means the DBMS features are running from within the application you’re trying to access from.
          You don't need to create a standalone dbms server.
 - OLAP/column oriented: means the database is designed for data analysis.
 It can not handle large transactional data.
-- vectorized processing?
+- vectorized processing: Predicate pushdown and projection pushdown
-- MVCC(Multiversion concurrency control):
+- MVCC(Multiversion concurrency control):  The MVCC implementation is inspired by the paper `Fast Serializable Multi-Version Concurrency Control for Main-Memory Database Systems` by Thomas Neumann, Tobias Mühlbauer and Alfons Kemper.
 - It provides command line client
 - API for python, R, Java, c/c++, node.js, etc.
 - Read various data format: parquet, csv, etc.